Tessa Davis. Asthma – ventilation strategies, Don't Forget the Bubbles, 2013. Available at:

 At its simplest, as patients are already generating auto-PEEP through air trapping (as discussed above), external PEEP can simply make this worse.
 So low PEEP is good.

-However, as already touched upon, giving some PEEP can offset the work needed to overcome the auto-PEEP and therefore can be useful in ventilated patients who are triggering their own breaths.
+However, giving some PEEP can offset the work needed to overcome the auto-PEEP and therefore can be useful in ventilated patients who are triggering their own breaths.
 This doesn’t apply in a fully sedated and ventilated patient.

 External PEEP can also splint the airways open and therefore prevent auto-PEEP – so can sometimes be useful in the sedated ventilated patient too.